hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ### Edit Variable Sets

-To edit or remove variable sets:
+To edit or remove a variable set:

 1. Click **Settings** in the top menu bar and then click **Variable Sets** in the left sidebar.
 The **Create a new Variable set** page appears.
 2. Click the variable set you want to edit.
 The **Edit Variables** page appears, where you can change the variable set settings.
 Refer to [create variable sets](#create-variable-sets) for details.